peteroupc/classic-wallpaper/uielements.md

 This page discusses aspects of the traditional design of user-interface graphics, such as button and border styles, icons, and mouse pointers.

+> **Note:** User interfaces found in video games are outside the scope of this document.

 <a id=Contents></a>

 ## Contents